If you're here, then you're probably feeling pretty lost with your novel right now.

 I’m not gonna lie—it’ll still be a lot of work.
 But it’ll be purposeful, directed, impactful work.
 I want you to come out the other end of your next round of revisions with a draft you’re proud of, whether it still needs more work later or is ready to publish right away.

-Besides my creative writing degree, I also have a certificate in editing from the University of Washington, and of all the books I’ve edited since starting my business, only one was not sci-fi or fantasy.
-And my love of these genres extends far beyond my education—I’ve been reading in them since elementary school!
+Besides my creative writing degree, I also have a certificate in editing from the University of Washington, and I've edited 179 SFF books and counting.
+My love of these genres extends far beyond my education, too—I’ve been reading in them since elementary school (that's more than twenty years now)!

 You can rest assured that I’m familiar with the tropes and conventions of SFF, so I won’t give you random advice that only applies to some other genre that has nothing to do with your story.
 Everything I write about in my evaluation is to help you create the book you want to write, not the book I think you should write.